jbottum/t5pat/langchain_markdown20.md

 As you can see, the model's performance can vary depending on the question type.
 This is to be expected.

+Now, let's examine the results of the flan-t5-xl model.
+The information message below is printed as the script loads checkpoint shards as part of initializing the model and tokenizer.

 ```
 Loading checkpoint shards: 100%|████████████████████████████████████████████████████████████████████████| 2/2 [01:44<00:00, 52.47s/it]
 ```

-Now, let's examine the results of the flan-t5-xl model.
-The information message below is printed as the script loads checkpoint shards as part of initializing the model and tokenizer.
-Next let's look at the answers for knowledge retreival.
+Next let's look at the output for the XL model and starting with the answers for the knowledge retreival questions.

 ```
 Results for model google/flan-t5-xl